How to Clear a Green Above-Ground Pool

 Step 3: Remove Debris and Brush Everywhere

 A vigorous scrubbing of walls and floor loosens algae so chlorine can kill it.
 First, use a skimmer net to remove leaves and large debris.
 Then brush the walls and bottom thoroughly with a pool brush (nylon bristles for vinyl/above-ground walls).
 Focus on corners, steps and crevices – algae love to hide there.
 You can add a paste of baking soda to your brush for a gentle abrasive scrub, which helps dislodge stubborn green/mustard algae without scratching the liner.
-As you brush, the water will usually turn very cloudy or green from the algae you’ve kicked up – this is normal.
+As you brush, the water will usually turn very cloudy or green from the algae you’ve kicked up – this is normal!
 Scrub every inch; more brushing improves results, especially on black algae patches.
 (If you have mustard or black algae, you might need a stiff-bristled brush or even a scrubbing pad.)

 If your pool has a vacuum system or skimmer vacuum port, hook up the vacuum hose and vacuum any loosened algae out of the water.
 In pools without a built-in skimmer, use a manual or battery-powered vacuum to suck out debris.
 This further reduces the algae load before chemical treatment.
 In short: brush first, then vacuum; this ensures chemicals kill algae, and physical removal gets them out of the water.